vcvivek-10/mern-backend/Readme.md

 when you try to connect db then
 1.wrap it into Try Catch block or Promises
 2.db is always in another quantinant

+install coockie-parser for store coockies to user side safely install cors for cros origin resoureces purpose give the access to site to visit site

+_imp_ :-
+whenever use middleware or configure setting then we have to use with app.use(middleware)